HerrMotz/bachelor-thesis/publication/main.typ

 In order to query a BGP containing a blank node, a query has to specify a variable at the blank node's position.
 There are other syntactical structures to express blank nodes, which are however semantically equal to using a variable @W3C_SPARQL_Formal_Definition.

 == Qualifiers <heading:qualifiers>
-The naming, addressing, and definition of qualifiers in Wikibase is ambiguous @wikibooks_sparql_qualifiers @Erxleben2014_Wikidata_LOD.
-The term "qualifier" is used both for the syntactic structure and for the asserted RDF triple of an RDF graph.
-An achievement of this work is the dissemination of the terminology.

-@fig:query_for_qualifier shows how a Wikibase qualifier can be queried.
-It is worth noting that different prefixes are used to refer to the Wikibase property `P69`, while yet another prefix is used for `P580`.
+The term qualifier is not clearly defined in the documentation around Wikibase @wikibooks_sparql_qualifiers @Erxleben2014_Wikidata_LOD.
+An achievement of this work is the dissemination of the terminology, in order to create adequate queries for these structures. @fig:query_for_qualifier shows an exemplary query for qualifiers.
+By incorporating the namespace conventions of Wikibase as shown in @fig:rdf_mapping, it becomes evident that the variable `?implicit1` matches a node within the `wds:` namespace.
+The values of these nodes are however irrelevant for querying and therefore to this work.
+Therefore, the choice was made to ignore this implementation detail in the following definitions, and treat them as blank nodes.
+As already mentioned in @heading:blank_nodes, querying using blank nodes and variables yields the same results.
+And since `wds:`-nodes can only be queried using variables, queries constructed using the following definitions yield the same results.

 #figure(
   caption: [A query to fetch the start date of Goethe's education at the University of Leipzig],